 We want to know exactly what we will be doing for the rest of our lives.
 We want to have someone to come home to.
 We want someone to be there for us when we’re tired of all the nights out.
 We want someone to remind us that we matter.
 We want to have a secure relationship to fall back on.
 We want to know that we won’t be alone forever.

-When I began my freshman year of college, I loved being single.
-I went out and did whatever I wanted.
-Each time a guy tried getting serious, I would immediately think of my freedom disappearing.
-After awhile, my freedom got old.
-I wanted more.
-Many of my friends had boyfriends, which made me feel more lonely.
-I began to over think about how I wanted a boyfriend.
-I became fixated on the idea of having a boyfriend.
+My freshman year of college, I loved being single and did whatever I pleased.
+Each time a guy tried to get serious I would back off.
+Eventually, most of my friends settled into a relationship and suddenly my freedom was a little less appealing.
+I began to over think about how I wanted a boyfriend and became fixated on the idea of having one.

 I don’t need a boyfriend.
 I don’t need someone to fall back on.
 I don’t need to be intentionally looking for someone.
-I don’t want to date someone, because I’m not independent enough to be alone.
-I want to date someone, because I want to date them.
-I don’t want someone to date me, because they aren’t independent enough to be alone.
-I want someone to date me, because they want to date me.
+I don’t want to date someone because I’m not independent enough to be alone.

-I need to learn who I am.
-I need to spend time with myself.
-I need to realize what I want in life, and how to get there.
-I need to scream songs at the top of my lungs alone.
-I need to read as many books as possible.
-I need to succeed in school.
+I need to learn who I am and spend time with myself.
+I need to learn what I want in life and how to get there.
+I need to sing songs at the top of my lungs alone.
+I need to read as many books as possible and succeed in school.
 I need to know how to be whole by myself.

-You are not a half, waiting to be complete my someone else.
-You are whole.
+You are not a half waiting to be completed by someone else.
+You are a whole.
 You should be with someone who reminds you that you are whole all by yourself.

-Don’t live your life searching.
-Don’t live your life planning.
-Don’t live your life in fear.
+Don’t live your life searching, planning or in fear.
 Just live.